there4/slim-unit-testing-example/README.md

 ## Unit Testing vs. Integration Testing

 Unit tests should test an individual part of code.
-The system under tests should be as small as possible.
+The system under test should be as small as possible.
 You would unit test an individual method.
 Integration testing exercises an entire system.
 Most of this example is about integration testing.
 We are running tests that work Slim from initial instantiation to the final delivery of data.
-With integration tests, we're treating the entire application as a unit, setting up a particular initial environment and then executing the `run()` command.
+With integration tests, we're treating the entire application as a unit, setting up a particular initial environment and then executing the `run()` command and finally inspecting the results to ensure that they match our expectations

 ## Mocking with SlimPHP